 BayRHo-D Mini-Dose Side Effects

 Note: This document contains side effect information about rho (d) immune globulin.
-Some of the dosage forms listed on this page may not apply to the brand name BayRHo-D Mini-Dose.
+Some dosage forms listed on this page may not apply to the brand name BayRHo-D Mini-Dose.

 Along with its needed effects, rho (d) immune globulin (the active ingredient contained in BayRHo-D Mini-Dose) may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.